quent36987/Dead_Poets_Society/README.md

 It's run on port 5432 in the docker-compose.yml

-The default user is postgres and the password is postgres
+The default user is postgres and the password is postgres.

+Explanation of the database: ([database](./api-get-express/README_SQL.md))

 ### Redis